 Dear Deer Hunter,

 This year during white tail deer hunting season here in Saskatchewan, I encourage you to re-think some of your past ways.
-As the owner operator of a large cattle ranch, I want you to realize that your actions do have direct consequences for us.
-Every year we dread the upcoming hunting season, and that is really unfortunate because it doesn’t have to be that way.
+As the owner operator of a large cattle ranch, I want you to realize that your actions have direct consequences for us.
+Every year, we dread the upcoming hunting season, which is so unfortunate because it doesn’t have to be this way.

 Every single year we have fences run over, gates left open, fences deliberately cut, cattle on the loose, and cattle riled up because of bullets whizzing around them.
+Not to mention, human lives put at risk.
 Again, it doesn’t have to be this way.

 We are in no way against hunting.
 We understand, perhaps better than anyone, the importance of population control of our wildlife.
 We have hundreds and hundreds of deer eating at our feed yard over the winter.
 Trust me, we would much rather those deer be in your deep freeze.
 Although not hunters ourselves, we understand the sportsmanship of the hunt, but unfortunately a large number of your group are ruining it for all of you.